irfanhamid/euler/README.md

           |---> ratmaze: rat finds all possible paths from (0,0) to (n-1,n-1) in a maze

+          |---> nqueens: the classical 8 queens problem generalized to an nxn chess square

    |---> esoteric: just what the name says